 Advantages of using aluminum in building construction

-Aluminium can be dyed in any colour after being polished which is why it is widely accepted for decoration purposes.
-Aluminium treatments can increase in corrosion resistance.
+Aluminum can be dyed in any color after being polished which is why it is widely accepted for decoration purposes.
+Aluminum treatments can increase in corrosion resistance.

 These are water and corrosion resistant and offers great resistivity to harmful UV rays.

-Aluminium is mainly preferred because it is a lightweight metal, the weight of the metal is around 2.71 g/cm3, which is 3 times less than the weight of steel.
-This makes Aluminium easier and cheaper to transport than most of the other metals.
+Aluminum is mainly preferred because it is a lightweight metal, the weight of the metal is around 2.71 g/cm3, which is 3 times less than the weight of steel.
+This makes Aluminum easier and cheaper to transport than most of the other metals.